-- Contact the office to be placed on a missions team - Complete the Team Trip Application: - Fill out the online form - Complete the online background check - Call the office and provide a valid credit card to put on file for your trip - Send to the Africa New Life office: - Signed Release of Liability - Minors must submit a Parental Waiver & Release in lieu of this form - Signed Photo Consent - Signed Financial Agreement - If you are under the age of 18, a Youth Contract - Non-refundable \$350 Deposit - Copy of your Passport - Receive confirmation that you are accepted as a team member - Begin raising support: spiritually, financially, and physically - Apply for a passport or confirm your passport does not expire within 6 months of your return - Read the Team Trip Guide in its entirety - Email the Team Trip Department and tell them to have a nice day! - Confirm your airfare is booked - Go online and pick your preferred seats using the flight's Airline Reference Number - Read When Helping Hurts by Steve Corbett and Brian Fikkert - Attend team meetings and participate fully! - Get all necessary vaccinations through your doctor or pharmacy - Find someone to house/pet sit for the duration of your trip - Send funds into the Africa New Life office to cover trip cost - Register your travel with the U.S. Government's Smart Traveler Enrollment Program (STEP) - Pick up your anti-malarial medication prescription - Arrange transportation to the airport - Get Packed - Check into your flight 24 hours before departure to note any time changes - Get to the airport 3 hours early for your international flight - Get on the plane - Breathe!
+- Contact the office to learn about your mission trip - Complete the Team Trip Application: - Fill out the online form - Complete the online background check - Call the office and provide a valid credit card to put on file for your trip - Send to the Africa New Life office\: - Signed Release of Liability - Minors must submit a Parental Waiver & Release in lieu of this form - Signed Photo Consent - Signed Financial Agreement - If you are under the age of 18, a Youth Contract - Non-refundable \$350 Deposit - Receive confirmation from your team leader that you are accepted as a team member - Begin raising support: spiritually, financially, and physically - Apply for a passport or confirm your passport does not expire within 6 months of your return - Read the Team Trip Guide in its entirety - Email the Team Trip Department and tell them to have a nice day! - Confirm your airfare is booked - Go online and pick your preferred seats using the flight's confirmation code - Read When Helping Hurts by Steve Corbett and Brian Fikkert - Attend team meetings and participate fully! - Get all necessary vaccinations through your doctor or pharmacy - Find someone to house/pet sit for the duration of your trip - Send funds into the Africa New Life office to cover trip cost\ - Register your travel with the U.S. Government's Smart Traveler Enrollment Program (STEP) - Pick up your anti-malarial medication prescription - Arrange transportation to the airport - Get Packed - Check into your flight 24 hours before departure to note any time changes - Get to the airport 3 hours early for your international flight - Get on the plane - Breathe!

-U.S. Office
+\U.S. Office